NFrid/dwm/README.md

 Also you can try and PR your changes, but I don't usually agree with other people.

-If forking it doesn't suit you - gtfu.
+If forking it doesn't suit you - gtfo.
 That's how it works.
 Simple enough.

 ## Requirements